jennguyen1/nhuyhoa/_posts/2015-10-21-Regression-Interpret-Coef.md

 <img src="/nhuyhoa/figure/source/2015-10-21-Regression-Interpret-Coef/unnamed-chunk-11-1.png" title="plot of chunk unnamed-chunk-11" alt="plot of chunk unnamed-chunk-11" style="display: block; margin: auto;" />

-We can perform hypothesis testing to determine whether the species have similar intercepts and/or similar slopes for Petal Length, thereby simplifying the model.
+We can perform hypothesis testing to determine whether the species have similar intercepts (no difference between the categories) and/or similar slopes (effect of continuous variable is the same for all categories) for Petal Length, thereby simplifying the model.

 {% highlight r %}